Woman's Belly with hands heart shape around belly button with flower on top

 One example is Crohn’s disease, a condition that causes excessive inflammation in the digestive tract.

-Remember If you’re unsure about the safety of any potential massage gun use, be sure to talk to your doctor before trying anything that could be risky.
+Remember: If you’re unsure about the safety of any potential massage gun use, be sure to talk to your doctor before trying anything that could be risky.

 While high amplitude is great for many different uses, it’s definitely not a great feature for abdominal massage.
 This is because the long strokes create hard-hitting punches, which many people will consider uncomfortable or even painful.
 Extra deep hits may also translate to irritation of internal organs, which we definitely don’t think is a good idea.